munificent/craftinginterpreters/book/introduction.md

 precisely and <span name="formal">formally</span> about syntax and semantics is a vital skill when working on a language.
 But, personally, I learn best by doing.
 It's hard for me to wade through paragraphs full of abstract concepts and really absorb them.
-But if I've coded something, debugged it, ran it, and poked at it, then I *get* it.
+But if I've coded something, ran it, and debugged it, then I *get* it.

 <aside name="formal">

 Static type systems in particular require rigorous formal reasoning.
 Hacking on a type system has the same feel as proving a theorem in mathematics.

 It turns out this is no coincidence.
-In the early half of last century, Haskell Curry and William Alvin Howard showed that they are two sides of the same coin: [the Curry-Howard isomorphism][].
+In the early half of last century, Haskell Curry and William Alvin Howard showed that they are two sides of the same coin:
+[the Curry-Howard isomorphism][].

 [the curry-howard isomorphism]: https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence

 </aside>

 That's my goal for you.
 I want you to come away with a solid intuition of how a real language lives and breathes.
-My hope is that you read other, more theoretical books later, they will more easily stick in your mind, adhered to this tangible substrate.
+My hope is that when you read other, more theoretical books later, the concepts there will firmly stick in your mind, adhered to this tangible substrate.

 ## Why learn this stuff?